maueroats/teaching--2020-2021/content/ap-cs/haskell/ch03/daily-08.md

         helper letter = True `elem` [if (vowels !! x) == letter then True else False | x <- [0..4]]

-2. Insert a 4 after every 3.
+2. Insert a 4 after every 3 in a list of integers.

+3. Write the sum by hand function (below).

 ## Sum By Hand